rbellamy/intellij-solarized-syntax/README.md

 Solarized Colorscheme for IntelliJ IDEA
 =======================================

 Original Solarized color scheme developed by Ethan Schoonover <es@ethanschoonover.com>

 Adapted for IntelliJ IDEA by:
 Adam Vandenberg <flangy@gmail.com>
 Johan Kaving <johan@kaving.se>
+G. Richard Bellamy <rbellamy@pteradigm.com>

+Modified for darker background tones: base03 - BACKGROUND       - 002b36 => 2b2b2b
+base02 - BACKGROUND-LIGHT - 073642 => 3a3a3a

 Visit the [Solarized homepage]
 ------------------------------

 See the [Solarized homepage] for screenshots, details and color scheme versions for Vim, Mutt, popular terminal emulators and other applications.
 These versions can also be found in the main [Solarized repository] on GitHub.

 Unfortunately the IntelliJ subtree in the main repository has not been updated and is out-of-sync with this